Defend Your Property Against High Winds

 • Examine panels for damage, warping, and rusting.
 For significant damage, fix or replace the door.

 • Ask a contractor if your doors are rated for wind conditions in your area.
-Retrofit improvements can be cost-effective upgrade.
+Retrofit improvements can be a cost-effective upgrade.

 When It Rains Inside: Defend ministry property against water damage